-Health and safety policy statement ТВС Confirms College commitment to provide a safe and healthy environment and sets out how this will be achieved.
-Smoking policy Explains that smoking is prohibited in and within 5 metre of any College building or in any vehicle used on College business, including e- cigarettes.
+Health and safety policy UPDATED FOR 2018-19 Confirms College commitment to provide a safe and healthy environment and sets out how this will be achieved.
+Smoking policy J Explains that smoking is prohibited in and within 5 metre of any College building or in any vehicle used on College business, including ecigarettes.
 Laser Safety local rules - laser pointers and pens Sets out the College's management arrangements for the use of lasers.
 It requires that the potential for harm to staff, students and other persons from work with laser equipment is either prevented, or where that is not reasonably practicable, is adequately controlled.